giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>Discovery specifies the options for the kubelet to use during the TLS Bootstrap process TODO: revisit when there is defaulting from k/k</p>
+<p>KubeletExtraArgs passes through extra arguments to the kubelet.
+The arguments here are passed to the kubelet command line via the environment file kubeadm writes at runtime for the kubelet to source.
+This overrides the generic base-level configuration in the kubelet-config-1.X ConfigMap Flags have higher priority when parsing.
+These values are local and specific to the node kubeadm is executing on.</p>

 </div>